-Old age pensions
+• Old age pensions

-Three schemes are in place, depending on whether the retired person was an employee, a civil servant or a self-employed.
+In the state pension system (first pillar), three schemes are in place, depending on whether the retired person was an employee, a civil servant or a self-employed.
 For those workers who have fallen into more than one of these categories during their career, the rights acquired in the various systems are combined.
 Periods of involuntary unemployment (unemployment, sickness) are also taken into account.
 Besides the category one belongs to, the monthly benefit depends also on the course of one's career, the earned wages and the family situation.
 Replacement rates for retired employees are typically 75% in the case of single earner couples, and 60% for all other pensioners.
 Because of upper ceilings on the pension amounts, the replacement rates for higher earners will in general be considerably lower.

-Survivor pensions
+• Survivor pensions